ByteLandTechnology/ink-canvas/docs/api/variables/processShim.md

 > **rows**: `number` = `24`

-Number of rows in the terminal.
+Number of rows in the terminal

 ##### Default Value